VietNguyen1011/vibe-app/README.md

 - Repetition within an established pattern — once the `ABC + local impl + AWS stub` structure was decided, Claude Code was fast at generating consistent variations across modules.
 - Test fixture scaffolding — the `autouse` singleton-reset pattern in `conftest.py` and the TanStack Query mock harness in the frontend took minutes instead of hours.
 - Diagnosing subtle bugs quickly: the SQLite `:memory:` isolation issue (each `connect()` creates a separate DB) and the PII offset drift when scanning concatenated message text.
+- Enforcing coding standards via the **VibeApp Claude Code plugin** (superpowers) — project-level rules (`CLAUDE.md`, `.cursor/rules/`) were loaded as context so every generation followed platform conventions (secrets from env, LLM via AI Gateway, guarded actions) without re-prompting each session.
+- Browser-level testing via **Playwright MCP** — connected Claude Code to a live browser instance so it could drive the full employee→admin flow, assert UI state, and capture screenshots as evidence, all within the same agentic session that wrote the code.

 **Where I directed or overrode:**